secretGeek/today-i-learned-staging/docker/the_basics.md

 	docker cp ./.htaccess my_container:/var/www/html/.htaccess

+## Building an image from a Dockerfile

+Simplest thing that can possibly work:

+With the docker daemon running (i.e. with Docker Desktop running)

+In bash (or gitbash or windows subsystem for linux) or even in PowerShell -- in the same folder as your `Dockerfile`

+	docker build .

+After which if you use `docker images` you may see that the first image listed is the image you created.

+Boom.

+During the build you can also set metadata of your image -- e.g.

+	docker build . --label "test=true"

+... will then be found by:

+	docker images --filter "label=test=true"

+Or if there are multiple found, you find just the first one by:

+	docker images --filter "label=test=true" -q | head -1

+or in PowerShell

+	docker images --filter "label=test=true" -q | select -first 1

+(due to `-q` for "quiet", returns just the identifier for the image)

+Get that identifier as a variable:

+	export id=$(docker images --filter "label=test=true" -q | head -1)

+Create an container, from that image, with a name of your own choosing...

+	docker create --name "My_New_Container_Name" $id

+Copy files from that container:

+	docker cp My_New_Container_Name:/src/tests/MyProject/TestResults

+(In this case we're copying some test results out)

+## List Images in More Detail

+The `--format 'json'` parameter lets you explore the data more completely.

+In Powershell I pipe that json to `ConvertFrom-Json` and turn it into objects I can really do things with.

+	docker images --all --format 'json' | ConvertFrom-Json | select *

+(Or, still in powershell, you can pipe to `Out-GridView` to explore it in a grid control)

 ## See also

 - [Install Seq locally for development](../serilog/install_seq_locally_for_development.md) -- local seq install instructions, rely on docker (and put the info above into context)